 The external comparative review of the curricula from the Association of American Medical Colleges (AAMC) accredited North American medical schools is used as a comparative standard for curricula.
-This comparative review of the entire curriculum will be repeated no less than every 3 years.
+This comparative review of the entire curriculum will be repeated no less than every three (3) years.
 Comparative reviews of individual educational programs should be included as a part of every focused program review.

-Module/Clerkship Director Surveys and Reports
+Course/Module/Clerkship Director Surveys and Reports

 A survey of educational program directors occurs annually to determine needs and fruitful avenues for innovation and curricular improvement.
-Module/Clerkship Directors submit an annual report to the Program Evaluation Subcommittee and the Curriculum Committee summarizing course topics, content, focused learning objectives, teaching methodologies, student formative and summative assessment, assessment and grade distribution from summative examinations, opportunities for integration with other programs, and planned modifications.
+Course /Module /Clerkship directors submit an annual report to the Program Evaluation Subcommittee, who analyzes this data and subsequently submits a report to the Curriculum Committee summarizing course topics, content, focused learning objectives, teaching methodologies, student formative and summative assessment, assessment and grade distribution from summative examinations, opportunities for integration with other programs, and planned modifications.